To develop social leaders and social entrepreneurs who are able to create sustainable and impactful solutions to local and global problems.

 Research Methodology for Social Projects

-Philosophy and Psychology of Education
+Philosophy of Education and its Psychological Roots

-Philosophy and Psychology of Human Wellbeing
+Philosophy and Psychology of Human Nature and Wellbeing

 Philosophy of Development and Psychology of Poverty

 Anthropocentricity and Environment and Social Initiatives